 The widening of Rapid City Road has made this major county artery safer and more useful, not only to township residents, but to the many neighboring county residents who travel regularly to Traverse City.
 This road regularly moves 4,000 vehicles per day, and peak movements near 7,000 have been counted.
 Township planners and administrators must be continually aware of the effect that their zoning decisions may have on traffic safety, particularly as to the interaction of speed limits and the frequency of vehicle exits and entrances.
-Crystal Beach Road was resurfaced and its shoulders paved during 1999 to increase pedestrian and vehicular safety while meeting that roadway's heavy traffic load.
-High residential density is compounded by the usage of that road as a link between the two arms of Antrim County, and the same cautions there are extended to township officials about traffic safety throughout the township going forward.
+High residential density is compounded by the usage of that Crystal Beach Road as a link between the two arms of Antrim County, and the same cautions there are extended to township officials about traffic safety throughout the township going forward.